Living in India

 When we asked people living in India about club and activities where newcomers can meet others, they responded:

 "Expats living in India often join churches, sports teams, and local meet-up groups to connect with other expats.
 Additionally, many embassies and consulates host monthly social events where expats can meet and network with each other.
 Expats can also attend cultural and educational events hosted by universities or cultural organizations.
 Many expats find that the best way to meet people is to volunteer with a local charity, as many volunteers are fellow expats looking for a chance to meet other like-minded individuals.
-Lastly, joining local social media groups or discussion forums can be a great way for expats to connect with each other and share their experiences in India," explained one expat living in India.
+Lastly, joining local social media groups or discussion forums can be a great way for expats to connect with each other and share their experiences in India," remarked one expat who made the move to India.

 What is life like in India?